Spatial Data Alignment

 VRBlock <- transferData(VRBlock, from = "Assay1", to = "Assay2")

-• the original Visium spot assay,
+• the original Visium spot feature counts,

 We can now visualize both the original and aggregated counts of a gene, such as ERBB2 and ESR1 that marks ductal carcinoma in situ (DCIS) regions, to validate the correlation of gene signatures across adjacent tissue sections, and to validate the accuracy of the automated image alignment.
 Here, PGR is also expressed at a small DCIS region found on adipocyte niche of the tissue.